 5.11 All Directors (individuals and institutions who nominate Directors along with their ‘connected persons’) are considered as ‘Insiders’ or ‘Key Persons’.
 The definitions of ‘Insider’ and ‘Key Person’ are included in Appendix 1.

 5.12 Bank protects members of the Board by insuring them against personal liability as per the Directors' Compensation Policy through a comprehensive Liability Insurance cover.

-6.2 Minutes will be tabled for circulation for endorsement at the subsequent meeting by the Board Secretary and approved by the Chairman of the Board of Directors and the members present at the meeting.
+6.2 Minutes will be approved at the end of each meeting after the Group Corporate Secretary reads all the resolutions and will be signed at the subsequent meeting by the Chairman of the Board of Directors and the members present at that meeting.

 6.3 A Director who objects to any resolution adopted by the Board shall have his objection recorded in the minutes.